 Once you have a wealth of info about your customers’ value to your organization — order frequency, purchase price points, propensity to buy, etc. — you can develop dynamic customer segments based on CLV scores and other key data points to help with cross-channel personalization.

-In recent research, Salesforce discovered retail shoppers who receive personalized recommendations via brands from whom they’ve bought from before accounted for only 7% of their overall call-to-action clicks.
+In recent research, Salesforce discovered retail shoppers who receive personalized recommendations from companies from whom they’ve purchases products or services in the past accounted for only 7% of their overall website call-to-action clicks.

 However, those recommendations drove a quarter of their orders and revenue.

 If you know which customers are most and least likely to buy again and/or renew their subscriptions, you can deliver bespoke, timely, custom-tailored experiences to each one.

 Prioritizing advanced customer lifetime value modeling with a pure-play CDP

 With a CDP like BlueConic that helps you forecast CLV with ease, you gain actionable insights about the most prized customers in your database and, in turn, can easily discern which individuals and segments deserve most of your immediate marketing attention.

 More specifically, BlueConic can help you extract more value from existing customers and interact with them more intelligently in real time as their behaviors change.

 Simply put, leveraging the machine learning functionality in our customer data platform enables you to up-level your marketing and, in the long run, accelerate business growth.